minseok127/atomsnap/README.md

 - Multi-Version Management in a Multi-Threaded Environment:
 	- Atomically manages multiple versions of an object.
 	- Readers should only see the object that is either entirely unmodified or fully updated.
-	- So writers do not modify the object in place; instead, they copy it, update the data, and then register a new version.
+	- Writers do not modify the object in place; instead, they copy it, update the data, and then register a new version.

 - Performance and Safety:
 	- Ensures wait-free access.